Back to Song Library

 What should I focus on when practicing My Heart Will Go On?

 Start by locking in the phrase shape before pushing tempo or larger note changes.
 It is especially useful for breath support, connected phrasing, and dynamic shaping because the melody needs longer lines rather than short percussive attacks.
-This makes it a strong choice for players who want an emotional film tune that still fits a melody-first page.
+The famous whistle-led color also makes it a natural fit for tin whistle players as well as ocarina and recorder users who want a slower expressive film tune.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

-Is My Heart Will Go On also known as Titanic Theme, Titanic Song, and Love Theme from Titanic?
+Is My Heart Will Go On also known as Titanic Theme, Titanic Song, Love Theme from Titanic, and 我心永恒?

 Is this the Titanic theme song melody?